redhat-ai-dev/ai-lab-template/docs/CONTRIBUTING.md

 The [import-gitops-template](../scripts/import-gitops-template) script copies over the necessary resources from the ai-lab-app repository into the [skeleton](../skeleton/) directory.

-At this moment, the Software Templates supports ArgoCD.
+At this moment, the Software Templates support ArgoCD.
 All the ArgoCD Applications and Kubernetes/OpenShift resources to run the sample application are located in the ai-lab-app repository.

 ## AI Samples